lukeswitz/AntiHunter/README.md

 ## Credits

 AntiHunter is the result of collaborative development by security researchers, embedded systems engineers, and open-source contributors.

-Conceived by @TheRealSirHaXalot, a hardware development and design engineer extraordinaire.
-Original concept, design, all hardware and software are attributed to him.
+Original concept and hardware design by @TheRealSirHaXalot.

 Get [involved](https://github.com/lukeswitz/AntiHunter/discussions).
 The project continues to evolve through community contributions.
 Contributions via pull requests, issue reports, and documentation improvements are welcome.